-The different financial management units subordinate to OP Financial Group’s CFO take charge of not only the preparation of interim and annual accounts for OP Financial Group and Group entities, as required by financial accounting, but also of the production of management accounting reports, such as monthly reports on business performance.
-The Controller function within OP Financial Group also produces earnings forecasts and analyses the actual outcome in comparison with the forecasts and reports on any deviations.
+The different financial management units subordinate to OP Financial Group’s CFO take charge of not only the preparation of interim reports and financial statements for OP Financial Group and Group entities, as required by financial accounting, but also of the production of management accounting reports, such as monthly reports on business performance.
+The Controller function within OP Financial Group also produces earnings forecasts, analyses the actual outcome in comparison with the forecasts, and reports on any deviations.

-OP MB uses company-wide financial reporting and risk reporting to monitor the achievement of its business goals and financial targets, and these reports are regularly reviewed at executive management and Board of Directors as well as OP Cooperative’s Executive Board meetings.
+OP MB uses company-wide financial reporting and risk reporting to monitor the achievement of its business goals and financial targets, and these reports are regularly reviewed at meetings of senior management and Board of Directors as well as OP Cooperative’s Executive Board meetings.
 Financial information in financial reports is compared with related plans and any differences are analysed and the report also describes earnings outlook for the current year and for a longer period of time.
-The very same principles apply to the monthly financial performance and risk report prepared by the management.
+The monthly financial performance and risk reports for the management are prepared according to the same principles.
 When preparing and examining the report, the management ascertains the accuracy and correctness of the financial results and reporting by analysing the performance and risk exposure and any deviations from targets.

 External reporting is based, for example, on the International Financial Reporting Standards, the Finnish Limited Liability Companies Act, the Act on Credit Institutions, the Accounting Act, and the standards and regulations issued by the Financial Supervisory Authority.
 OP Financial Group’s shared principles are applied in the accounting and financial statements of all OP Financial Group companies.
 Responsibility for the interpretation of, guidelines on and advice on standards, other laws governing the preparation of financial statements and official accounting requirements as well as the preparation of and compliance with common accounting policies rests with OP Cooperative, OP Financial Group’s central cooperative.
 Whenever necessary, the company turns to auditors who give a statement of the selected principles and interpretations.